meg4cyberc4t/meg4cyberc4t/README.md

       <a href="https://apps.apple.com/ru/app/lxp-ithub/id1635475768">App Store</a> and
       <a href="https://play.google.com/store/apps/details?id=com.ithub.lxpapp">Google Play</a>
     ) - a mobile B2B application, with a DAU 700 and   MAU 1600 users. <br />
     I also use my own libraries for development.
-My Github does not contain all the information about my activity, due to the NDA secrets of some repositories.
+My Github does not contain all the information about my activity, due to the NDA secrets.
   </p>
 </div>